The Rise of Multiple Institutional Affiliations in Academia: Methods

-With $a$ denoting authors and $a^{M}$ denoting \textit{multi-affiliation authors}, i.e. authors with at least two different affiliations, in country $c$ in field $f$ and year of publication $t$, we calculate the average country-year share of authors with multiple affiliations as
+When computing shares of authors with multiple affiliations by country and by field, there are in general two ways to do so.
+One way accounts for the different distribution of articles across fields in different countries (or the distribution of articles across countries), the other does not.
+Formally, let $a$ denote the number of authors and $a^{M}$ denote the number authors with multiple affiliations in country $c$ in field $f$ and year of publication $t$.
+Throughout the analysis we use the average country-year share of authors with multiple affiliations defined as: